Why Encapsulated Retinol Is Perfect for Sensitive Skin

-While retinol is hailed as a powerful anti-aging ingredient that fights fine lines and discoloration, people with sensitive skin may experience irritation, dryness or flaking.
+While retinol is hailed as a powerful anti-aging ingredient that fights fine lines and discoloration, people with sensitive skin may experience irritation, dryness or flaking after use.
 Here’s the bright side, though: There’s a newer version of retinol called encapsulated retinol that works on a time-released basis to give you all the same benefits with fewer side effects.
-To find out more about how this vitamin A derivative works, we spoke with board-certified dermatologist Dr. Meghan Feely.
+To find out more about how this vitamin A-derivative works, we spoke with Dr. Meghan Feely, a board-certified dermatologist based in New Jersey.

 What Is Encapsulated Retinol?